-- Whom in the NEA does a recipient other than an individual notify about a criminal drug conviction?
+- Whom in USAID does a recipient other than an individual notify about a criminal drug conviction?

-- Whom in the NEA does a recipient who is an individual notify about a criminal drug conviction?
+- Whom in USAID does a recipient who is an individual notify about a criminal drug conviction?

 - What method do I use as an agency awarding official to obtain a recipient's agreement to comply with the OMB guidance?

-- Who in the NEA determines that a recipient other than an individual violated the requirements of this part?
+- Who in USAID determines that a recipient other than an individual violated the requirements of this part?

-- Who in the NEA determines that a recipient who is an individual violated the requirements of this part?
+- Who in USAID determines that a recipient who is an individual violated the requirements of this part?

-(a) Gives regulatory effect to the OMB guidance (subparts A through F of 2 CFR part 182) for the NEA's grants and cooperative agreements; and
+(a) Gives regulatory effect to the OMB guidance (Subparts A through F of 2 CFR Part 182) for USAID's grants and cooperative agreements; and

-(b) Establishes NEA policies and procedures for compliance with the Act that are the same as those of other Federal agencies, in conformance with the requirement in 41 U.S.C.
-705 for Governmentwide implementing regulations.
+(b) Establishes USAID policies and procedures for compliance with the Act that are the same as those of other Federal agencies, in conformance with the requirement in 41 U.S.C.
+705 for Government wide implementing regulations.

-(a) Recipient of an NEA grant or cooperative agreement; or
+(a) Recipient of a USAID grant or cooperative agreement; or

 (a) General.
-You must follow the policies and procedures specified in the applicable sections of the OMB guidance in subparts A through F of 2 CFR part 182, as implemented by this part.
+You must follow the policies and procedures specified in applicable sections of the OMB guidance in Subparts A through F of 2 CFR part 182, as implemented by this part.

 |Section of OMB guidance||Section in this part where supplemented||What the supplementation clarifies|

 (c) Sections of the OMB guidance that this part does not supplement.
-For any section of OMB guidance in subparts A through F of 2 CFR part 182 that is not listed in paragraph (b) of this section, the NEA's policies and procedures are the same as those in the OMB guidance.
+For any section of OMB guidance in Subparts A through F of 2 CFR part 182 that is not listed in paragraph (b) of this section, USAID policies and procedures are the same as those in the OMB guidance.

 Subpart B—Requirements for Recipients Other Than Individuals

-A recipient other than an individual that is required under 2 CFR 182.225(a) to notify Federal agencies about an employee's conviction for a criminal drug offense must notify the NEA awarding official or other designee for each award that it currently has.
+A recipient other than an individual that is required under 2 CFR 182.225(a) to notify Federal agencies about an employee's conviction for a criminal drug offense must notify—

 Subpart C—Requirements for Recipients Who Are Individuals

-A recipient who is an individual and is required under 2 CFR 182.300(b) to notify Federal agencies about a conviction for a criminal drug offense must notify the NEA awarding official or other designee for each award that he or she currently has.
+A recipient who is an individual and is required under 2 CFR 182.300(b) to notify Federal agencies about a conviction for a criminal drug offense must notify each USAID office from which it currently has an award.

 Subpart E—Violations of This Part and Consequences

-The Chairman of the National Endowment for the Arts is the official authorized to make the determination under 2 CFR 182.500.
+The Director of the Office of Acquisition and Assistance is the official authorized to make the determination under 2 CFR 182.500.

-The Chairman of the National Endowment for the Arts is the official authorized to make the determination under 2 CFR 182.505.
+The Director of the Office of Acquisition and Assistance is the official authorized to make the determination under 2 CFR 182.505.